-A new local community college partnership will bring future educators to Chapman and help fill the growing need for qualified teachers in Orange County.
+New local community college partnerships will bring future educators to Chapman and help fill the growing need for qualified teachers in Orange County.

-Chapman University’s Attallah College of Educational Studies and Santiago Canyon College have signed a new partnership that is designed to meet the growing need for teachers in California.
+Chapman University’s Attallah College of Educational Studies has signed new partnerships with both Santa Ana College (SAC) and Santiago Canyon College (SCC) that are designed to meet the growing need for teachers in California.

-“The C-TAG for Future Educators is the first agreement of its kind focused on future teachers that is especially geared toward those seeking to serve our children and our community here in Orange County,” said Margarat Grogan, Dean of Attallah College, at the signing event on December 4.
+“The C-TAG for Future Educators is the first agreement of its kind focused on future teachers that is especially geared toward those seeking to serve our children and our community here in Orange County,” said Margaret Grogan, Dean of Attallah College, at the SCC signing event on December 4, 2019.

-Santiago Canyon College President John Hernandez welcomed the new pathway to teaching partnership, saying, “Streamlining the transfer pipeline, demystifying with that’s like, particularly for first generation college students, is extremely critical and important.”
+Santiago Canyon College President John Hernandez welcomed the new pathway to teaching partnership, saying, “Streamlining the transfer pipeline, demystifying what that’s like, particularly for first generation college students, is extremely critical and important.”

 Scholarships for Future Educators

-Along with the partnership, Chapman University President Daniele Struppa announced that five two-year, full tuition scholarships will be available to SCC students who enter Chapman as part of the first cohort in the C-TAG Future Educators program in fall 2021.
+Along with the partnership, Chapman University President Daniele Struppa announced that 10 two-year, full tuition scholarships will be available to SAC and SCC students who enter Chapman as part of the first cohort in the C-TAG Future Educators program in fall 2021.

 The scholarships will open doors for students in underserved areas, many of whom might not otherwise have access to a four-year education.